Georges René Le Peley de Pléville

+Vice-Admiral Georges-René Le Peley de Pléville (29 June 1726 – 2 October 1805) was a French Navy officer and politician who served as Minister of the Navy and the Colonies from 1797 to 1798.
+Starting his career at sea at a young age, he served in the War of the Austrian Succession both as a privateer and naval officer, being captured twice by the British.
+De Pléville continued to serve in the French navy during the Seven Years' War and American Revolutionary War.
+During the French Revolution, he transferred his loyalty to Revolutionary France and was allowed to continue his naval career.
+De Pléville retired from the French navy in 1799 and died in Paris six years later.

 Life

 Origins and youth

 He was born on 29 June 1726 in Granville.
 His father was Hervé Le Peley, seigneur de Pléville, a captain in the merchant navy, and his mother was the daughter of the seigneur du Saussey in the parish of Lingreville.
 Thus de Pléville was attracted to the sea and ships early in his life.
 Orphaned whilst very young, he ran away from the collège at Coutances to get himself engaged on a ship to Newfoundland in 1738.
 His uncle – intending him for the priesthood – asked the ship's captain to put de Pléville off life at sea.
 His first voyage as a pilotin was therefore particularly hard.
 At Newfoundland an old friend of his father welcomed him and treated him with more understanding.
 He thus went on many cod fishing voyages on different ships.
 He became an ensign from 1740 on the Ville de Québec, but objected to having been sent to the brig (ship's prison cell), which he deemed unjust.
 He deserted and fled whilst Ville de Québec was anchored on the coast of Canada.
 He walked alone for 50 days through the Canadian forest, meeting native tribes, before finally arriving in Quebec, where he was welcomed by a family that took pity on him.
 He embarked on another ship under a pseudonym as a helmsman and for the following years continued to work in Newfoundland.